 What Does College Actually Cost?

-If your school requires you to live in a dorm, keep costs down by choosing one of the lower-cost housing options.
-If you can live off-campus, split the monthly rent between several roommates, find an apartment further away from campus, or if you are within commuting distance of the college, consider living at home.
+If your school requires you to live in a dorm, you can help keep college costs down by choosing one of the lower-cost housing options.
+If you can live off-campus, look into splitting the monthly rent between several roommates, find an apartment further away from campus, or if you are within commuting distance of the college, consider living at home.

-Textbooks And Other Supplies
+Textbooks and Other Supplies

 FAFSA is a registered service mark of the U.S. Department of Education.